 We recommend selecting a brand that uses organic and non-GMO seeds.

 Most of us know that cats are obligate carnivores, meaning their digestive systems are designed to process a purely meat-based diet.

 So, why do they want to eat grass?

 Researchers have studied cats in the wild that often eat a small amount of grass after catching and eating their prey.
 Previously, it was believed that the grass may help them pass the parts of their meal that aren’t digestible, including the hair, feathers, and bones.
 Grass can help cats vomit up hairballs as well.
-But it seems eating grass is an instinctual evolutionary trait cats kept from their ancestor that has a role in getting rid of intestinal parasites as well, by increasing muscle contractions.
+But it seems eating grass is an instinctual evolutionary trait cats kept from their ancestors that has a role in getting rid of intestinal parasites as well, by increasing muscle contractions.
 Cat grass is sometimes confused with catnip, but they’re completely separate things.1

 Grass contains nutrients and fiber that cats need, so they may be topping up their levels of vitamins and minerals by eating grass.

 Cat grass offers plenty of health benefits for your cat, and here, we look at each one in more detail.